Building Out Broadband Reliability and Access

 - Tennessee (2017 TN SB 1215) authorized electric cooperatives to provide broadband internet services.

-- The Arizona (2019 AZ SB 1548) legislature appropriated $3 million to create the Rural Broadband Development Grant, which supports the planning and deployment of broadband and is available to rural governments, federally recognized tribes located in Arizona, economic development nonprofits, and for-profits with at least a five-year history in telecommunications.
+- Arizona (2019 AZ SB 1548) appropriated $3 million to create the Rural Broadband Development Grant, which supports the planning and deployment of broadband and is available to rural governments, federally recognized tribes located in Arizona, economic development nonprofits, and for-profits with at least a five-year history in telecommunications.

 Toolkits